bjclark13/javascript_ahbc_august2021/lessons/Day43.md

    - position
    - starting
    - team_id
-2. Players may contain the following fields (you choose the types):
+2. Teams may contain the following fields (you choose the types):
    - team_name
    - team_owner_name
    - is_active